Father William Dougherty

 According to the report, Father Dougherty had been placed on administrative leave back in 1999.
 In 2004, the Archdiocese of Philadelphia accepted the review board assessment stating that the allegation against him was credible.
 In 2004, his ministry was restricted and The Archdiocese of Philadelphia announced that the Vatican was reviewing his case for laicization.
 Later that year, Father Dougherty’s ministry was further restricted and ultimately he was laicized in 2006.

 Contact us today.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Philadelphia.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Archdiocese of Philadelphia now have legal options to recover damages due to a compensation fund created for victims.
+Although many years have passed, those abused by Catholic clergy in the Archdiocese of Philadelphia may have legal options, but filing deadlines will apply so please do not delay in reaching out to us.

-Contact us at (954) 641-2100 or email@example.com today.
+Contact us at (888) 283-9922 or email@example.com to discuss your options today.